redux-saga/redux-saga/README.md

 const task = yield fork(subtask, ...args)

 // ... later
-// now a blocking call, will resolve the outcome of task const result = yield join(task)
+// now a blocking call, will resume with the outcome of task const result = yield join(task)
 ```